 And since Edvoy has announced new partnerships with two leading universities in New Zealand; Victoria University of Wellington and the University of Waikato, we’ll happily go into a great deal more detail.

-Here are six reasons you should consider studying in New Zealand.
+Here are six reasons to study in New Zealand.

 *A word on Covid-19 and studying abroad in New Zealand: